hosung-k1m/harness-trajectory-benchmark/README.md

 go run ./cmd/benchmark --help
 ```

 `make test-e2e` builds the real CLI and control-plane binaries and runs the opt-in mock-data and restart subprocess gates.
 Regular `make check` does not run these opt-in tests.
 Fixtures and exported bundles are retained under ignored `dist/e2e/`.
-Browser acceptance was checked locally in the installed Chrome; it is not part of this Make target.
+Browser behavior is outside this Make target; its acceptance status is recorded in `tasks.md`.

-## Phase 1 development run
+## Local development run

 Start the API and web status view: